graphql/graphql-spec/spec/Section 7 -- Response.md

 field which experienced the error.
 This allows clients to identify whether a `null` result is intentional or caused by a runtime error.

-This field must be a list of path segments starting at the root of the response and ending with the field associated with the error.
+If present, this field must be a list of path segments starting at the root of the response and ending with the field associated with the error.
 Path segments that represent fields must be strings, and path segments that represent list indices must be 0-indexed integers.
 If the error happens in an aliased field, the path